 In one instance, there is a boss with a huge hammer that slowly walks toward you while popcorn enemies occasionally drop in from above.
 He can only hurt you with his hammer, but he will not attack if you if you are standing in a corner.
 So, he can just walk over to you, press you into a corner, and then stand there doing nothing while none of your attacks have any effect.
 You can punch him and kick him like crazy, and purple construction guys will hit him in the back with pickaxes, and he’ll just stand there doing nothing.
 The only way to move forward is to jump over the boss and into a sea of stunlocking enemies while the boss turns around and wallops you with his hammer.

 Problematic design choices are further exacerbated by minor glitches that appear throughout the experience, such as a camera that doesn’t always focus on the proper area, doors that don’t always open properly, the possibility of getting locked into an area and forcing a level restart, and occasionally getting locked in an attack animation and finding yourself stuck hanging in midair.

 Super Comboman was developed by Interabang Entertainment, which was founded in 2009.
 The studio previously worked with Cerulean Games on Shinobi Ninja Attacks.

-The game was funded via Kickstarter and published by Adult Swim Games, which previously published such indie titles as Völgarr the Viking, Fist Puncher, Super House of Dead Ninjas, Oblitus, and Westerado: Double Barreled, Rise & Shine, and Rain World.
+The game was funded via Kickstarter and published by Adult Swim Games, which previously published such indie titles as Völgarr the Viking, Fist Puncher, Super House of Dead Ninjas, Oblitus, Westerado: Double Barreled, Rise & Shine, and Rain World.